 How do you work?
 What can I expect?

 I perform an initial evaluation.
-This includes muscular-skeletal and neuromuscular assessment, and looking at tissue quality.
-From there we will develop a treatment plan in coordination with your referring medical provider.
+This includes a comprehensive work-up; a musculo-skeletal and neuromuscular assessment, and look at tissue quality.
+From there, we will develop a treatment plan in coordination with your referring medical provider.
 The treatment plan can include rehabilitation, therapeutic exercise, mobility and functional movement exercises, massage therapy techniques, and home exercise programming.

 Can I just sign up for one session with you?

-Clients begin with an initial evaluation and for the best results come back for anywhere from two to four follow up visits.
+Clients begin with a 90 minute initial evaluation, which also includes treatment.
+For the best results, we then follow up once per week for the next couple weeks, for shorter sessions.
 My goal is to get you as independent as possible with periodic check-ins.

 Training takes its toll on the body and creates imbalances.
 Your moving parts need attention.
 Thus, clients who see the best results come in more regularly.
 Consistent maintenance provides you with the best opportunity for regular tune-ups.

 Yes.
 My clients see measurable and proven results.

 My goal for session one is to reduce your pain score by 50% - if not completely get rid of it.
 I spend time educating you on the contraindications regarding your injury.
 I provide you with the tools to promote healing and create a training plan to get you back to full participation in your sport or activity.

 Why do I need you?
 Can’t I just do this on my own?